MarzDell/full-stack-frameworks-with-django/README.md

 I checked that:

  All the links are working correctly and the page does not show any error.
-I added, edit, update and delete many recipes to check the performance of all of the function and if it is transport to MongoDB.

 ## Deployments

 The project is deployed on the Heroku Cloud Platform by using a local Git repository linked to Heroku.

-A MongoDB database was utilised and set up inside the Heroku platform.
-Credentials of the database connection are inside the requirements.txt file, it uses the os environ method to tell Heroku to look inside its own config variable (MONGODB_URI) in order to make sure the production database is kept secret.
-A Procfile is required, it is a text file named 'Procfile' placed in the root of the application that lists the process types that are needed in an application.
+To run this project locally I needed the following to be installed:

+    -Python3 to run the application.
+    -PIP to install all app requirements.
+    -Any IDE.
+I used Gitpot.
+    -GIT for version control.

 ## Credits

 ### Contents